bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 /var/www/bigbluebutton-default/index.html
 ~~~

-Change this page to create your own landing page.
+Change this page to create your own landing page (and keep a back-up copy of it as it will be overwritten duing package updates to `bbb-conf`).

-## Use the GreenLight front-end
+## Use the Green Light front-end

-BigBlueButton comes with GreenLight, a simple front-end application that let's users quickly and easily create meetings, invite others, join meetings, and manage the recordings.
+BigBlueButton comes with Green Light, a front-end application written in Ruby on Rails that makes it easy for users to create meetings, invite others, start meetings, and manage recordings.

 ![greenlight-start](/images/gl-start.png)

 For more information see [Installing GreenLight](/install/greenlight-v2.html).

-## Install the HTML5 client

-The BigBlueButton project has been activly developing an HTML5 client for mobile and desktop devices.
-While the HTML5 client is initially targeting viewers os, it can upload documents, make a user presenter, share screen, and start/stop recording -- all the functionalty needed to run a meeting.

-For more information on the HTML5 client, along with links to install steps, see [HTML5 client](/html/html5-overview.html).

 ## Enable background music when only one person is in a session

-FreeSWITCH enabled you to have music play when only one users is in the voice conference.
-To enable background music, edit `/opt/freeswitch/conf/autoload_configs/conference.conf.xml` (as root).

-and around line 204 you'll see the music on hold (moh-sound) commented out
+FreeSWITCH enables you to have music play in the background when only one users is in the voice conference.
+To enable background music, edit `/opt/freeswitch/conf/autoload_configs/conference.conf.xml` (as root) and around line 204 you'll see the music on hold (moh-sound) commented out

 ~~~xml
 <!--